-Snow City: There’s an Italian Restaurant and Microbrewery called PocoLoco on level 2 of Snow City – it’s cozy lodge-style resto that almost feels apres ski as well as the casual Nooka’s Snack Bar.
+Snow City: There’s the Fountain Microbrewery & Restaurant on level 2 of Snow City – it’s a cosy lodge-style resto that almost feels apres-ski.

 Science Centre Insider Tips

-Nursing room and baby changing facilities: There is a small nursing room with baby changing facilities next to the Annexe (where the Tesla coil show happens).
+- Nursing room and baby changing facilities: There is a small nursing room with baby changing facilities next to the Annexe.

-Height restrictions: Most of the exhibits are open to everyone but a few of stations like the virtual reality Birdly in Science Centre has a minimum height restrictions of 140cm.
+- Height restrictions: Most of the exhibits are open to everyone but a few stations like the virtual reality Birdly exhibit in the Science Centre has a minimum height restriction of 140cm.

-What to bring: Don’t forget to pack your child’s swim suit and sun hats when you visit to Science Centre Singapore if you plan on visiting Waterworks water play.
+- What to bring: Don’t forget to pack your child’s swimsuit and sun hats when you visit Science Centre Singapore if you plan on visiting Waterworks water play!
 Bring socks for KidsSTOP and cold weather gear for Snow City (or you can rent onsite).

 Opening hours: All attractions open daily except Monday from 10am to 6pm (Last entry at 5:15pm).
 Always check the Science Centre website before you visit for any one-off closure dates.
 Science Centre Singapore is closed every Monday except school and public holidays, due to maintenance works.